neonmoe/minreq/README.md

 - Non-exhaustive error type?
 - Change default proxy port to 1080 (from 8080).
 Curl uses 1080, so it's a sane default.
+- Bump MSRV enough to compile the latest versions of all dependencies, and add the `rust-version` (at least 1.56) and `edition` (at least 2021) fields to Cargo.toml.

 ## Minimum Supported Rust Version (MSRV)